mixlr/mixlr.github.io/_posts/2016-04-27-development-principles-mixlr.md

 Can that variable _really_ not be named a little more descriptively?

 These are questions we try to ask of every commit, because if we can create code that’s easy to read, then we’ve probably built something that’s easy to maintain too.
 And everybody, including our users, benefits from that in the long-run.

+#### Keep the code visible.

+As [Linus's Law states](http://www.exceptionnotfound.net/fundamental-laws-of-software-development/), enough eyeballs make all bugs shallow.

+We try to learn from this at Mixlr in a couple of ways.

+Firstly, by encouraging our team to review each other's code on an adhoc basis.
+Once again, [Slack is a great tool here](http://konrad-reiche.com/2015/12/26/continuous-code-review-with-github-and-slack.html), integrating closely with Github to make the code we commit visible to everybody within seconds.

+And secondly, by enabling more formal code reviews and [pair programming](http://guide.agilealliance.org/guide/pairing.html) opportunities whenever possible.

+Apart from directly increasing overall code quality, this also all has the advantage of exposing more of our backend infrastructure to our team, which is a great learning opportunity too.

 #### If it moves, test it.